plp13/qman/src/qman.1.md

 **-n, \-\-index**
 : Show a list of all manual pages on the system, together with their sections and short descriptions.
-(This is the default behaviour, if the program is launched with no command-line options and no arguments.)
+(This is the default behavior, if the program is launched with no command-line options and no arguments.)

 **-k, \-\-apropos** _regexp_ ...